emmajanedrews/base-template/_posts/2018-01-31-thank-you-for-your-support-in-2017.md

 <center>&nbsp;</center>

-I want to give a big shout out and thank you to all of our past clients, family, and friends who helped us exceed our goals in 2017.&nbsp;
+I want to give a big shoutout and thank you to all of our past clients, family, and friends who helped us exceed our goals in 2017.&nbsp;

 We were the recipients this week of four special awards based on closings and productions, and **we couldn’t have done it without you!**